johnwmillr/johnwmillr.github.io/_posts/2018-08-24-unix-to-the-rescue.markdown

 I'm using `awk` to generate a line of text -- `rm -v FILENAME.html` -- for each *Johnsonville* recipe identified by `grep`.
 The `$1` is a variable in `awk` that will take on the file names piped in from `grep`.
 The `rm` statement deletes the specified file, and `-v` makes the command verbose.

+"`argument list too long`"

-Outputting the `rm` commands to a file to be executed later (rather than maintaining a list of all the `rm` within the command line buffer) is what allowed me to get around the "`argument list too long`" error I was seeing before.
+Because the directory I was working in contained so many files, I kept running into an "`argument list too long`" error when I would try the command I found on the original Stack Overflow post.
+Unix has a limited buffer for the length of any given command, and so it was unable to string together the roughly 120,000 names of files containing the *Johnsonville* recipe.
+In the end, outputting the `rm` commands to a file to be executed later (rather than maintaining a list of all the `rm` within the command line buffer) allowed me to get around the error.

 Finally, I call use the [`source`](https://bash.cyberciti.biz/guide/Source_command) command to run the `rm` commands and delete the offending *Johnsonville* recipes.